ag2816/TorontoWalks/README.md

 user_matches = pd.DataFrame(cosine_sim, columns=['user_match']) # convert to df for ease
 ```

-Now each can add that as sim_rating column to our original dataframe
+Now each can store that as a new sim_rating column in our original dataframe

 ```
 df_poi['sim_rating'] = user_matches